 Phantom screams and yells are still heard in the vicinity of the sinking as well as bright lights skimming over the sea.
 Apparitions of what is thought to be former Titanic passengers have been reported by people on other ships passing through the area.
 The apparitions are often reported as crying or in some other form of distress.

 It is said the cries of the dead can be heard when you are near the wreck.
 There was an expedition planned to record these lost voices but the relatives of those that were lost on the ship put an end to that; understandably.

 Some objects that have been brought up from the wreck are considered haunted including a mirror that once belonged to Captain Smith.

-Phantom radio calls have picked as well from a ship who identified herself as the “Titanic” to this day.
+Phantom radio calls have been, occasionally, picked as well from a ship who identified herself as the “Titanic”.
+These calls continue to this day.

-The phantom sounds of a band playing are heard over the empty ocean.
+The phantom sounds of a band playing are heard over the empty ocean near the site.

 Dockworkers in New York City in 1989 reported a ship approaching the docks on fog shrouded night with a large hole ripped down her side.